Wodajo/Offensive/3-scanning-networks/tools.md

 ### netcat
 ### hping
 ### ping
-### unicornscan (own implementation of the TCP/IP stack and not operating system's - faster, but is that all?)
+### unicornscan (own implementation of the TCP/IP stack and not operating system's - faster, but... why?)

 ### Crafting custom packets: